dariagavrilic-creator/KidLit-v0.1/README.md

 pipeline fault — the `PronType` feature is not populated by `ru_core_news_sm` — not a linguistic finding.
 It is released for transparency and must not be used.

-**Publisher counts.** Table 1 of the paper reports 27 publishers for RUS-O;
-counted from `metadata.csv` after normalising imprint spellings the figure is
-26. The count for RUS-T (21) is correct.

 ## Validation of the NLP pipeline